JuhiJadhav/Group12_BigDataProject/README.md

 - Identify the best locations for new Wind turbines.
 - Create oppunitities for small scale wind opportunities for entrepreneurs in order to fuel the local area.

-//Old
-- Create more sustainable environmentally friendly energy sources.
-- Diversify the Country's energy sources, and reduce dependance on any one source.

 ## Domain Knowledge
 ### Importance of Renewable Energy